stefanogali/panini-coffee/README.md

 and the Next.js app should be running on your local with no errors.

 You can start adding more pages and products, extending the functionality and customizing based on your needs.
+At this stage there is not functionality implemented for the checkout or the cart.